lsnow99/conductorr/docusite/docs/csl/cli.md

 `csl run {your_script} {your_first_argument} {your_second_argument} ...`

 The `run` command fetches all dependencies for a given script and invokes it with the given arguments.
 By default, dependencies will be served from the cache, and will fall back to fetching in the case of a cache miss.
+Note that arguments can be any valid CSL expression (except for import statements).
+For example, if the contents of `printargs.csl` are just `(args)`, then `csl run printargs.csl 1 3 53 "(* 2 10)"` will output `[1 3 53 20]`.
+Note that it is necessary to surround multi-word arguments with quotes.

 Flags:
 - `-insecure` - Allow insecure (http) requests.
 Https is always attempted first by default, even if Http import paths are specified.